 Nationwide Children’s Hospital recommends everyone 6 months and older receive a flu vaccine every year to reduce the chance of becoming sick from the flu.
 Getting a flu vaccine is the best way to protect your children, yourself and everyone around you.
-The experts at Nationwide Children’s are here to help you understand the facts about seasonal flu.

 Avoid touching your eyes, nose or mouth.
-Germs spread that way.

 Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.